mdn/content/files/en-us/web/javascript/reference/global_objects/globalthis/index.md

 {{js_property_attributes(1, 0, 1)}}

+> [!NOTE]
-> **Note:** The `globalThis` property is configurable and writable so that code authors can hide it when executing untrusted code and prevent exposing the global object.
+> The `globalThis` property is configurable and writable so that code authors can hide it when executing untrusted code and prevent exposing the global object.

 ## Description